psaikido/hugle.uk/_posts/essays/2022-08-27-love-time-crisis.md

 happened to me before.
 Something very basic and clear took over and everything became very simple.
 "Climb as perfectly and as correctly as you possibly can and NOTHING ELSE!"
-It was utterly exhilarating looking back on it, that time of clarity, but its relevence to our collective situation is why I bring it up.
+It was utterly exhilarating looking back on it, that time of clarity, but its relevance to our collective situation is why I bring it up.

 People's psychology, en-masse, when a crisis looms, has been seen over